dirko/dirko.github.io/_posts/2017-04-10-Keras-policy-gradient-2.md

     model.fit(x_train, y_train, sample_weight=advantage, nb_epoch=1)
 ```

-First a model is compiled - it takes an `1xIxJ` array of pixel values and
+First a model is compiled---it takes an `1xIxJ` array of pixel values and
 predicts one of the actions in the action space.
 Then we define a training
 function that can periodically be called to adjust the model.

 ## Tricks
-(The following is my unscientific impression after trying out a few things - I haven't run
+(The following is my unscientific impression after trying out a few things---I haven't run
 proper experiments yet because it takes a long time to evaluate one setup and I just wanted to
 get something going first.)